AdobeDocs/experience-manager-65.en/help/sites-deploying/best-practices-for-queries-and-indexing.md

 * In a property index, having a unique property name would help to reduce the size on an index, but for Lucene indexes, use of `nodeTypes` and `mixins` should be made to achieve cohesive indexes.
 Querying a specific `nodeType` or `mixin` will be more performant than querying `nt:base`.
 When using this approach, define `indexRules` for the `nodeTypes` in question.

 * If your queries are only being run under certain paths, then create those indexes under those paths.
 Indexes are not required to live at the root of the repository.
-* It is recommended to use a single index when all of the properties being indexed are related to allow Lucene to evaluate as many property restrictions as possible natively.
+* Use a single index when all of the properties being indexed are related to allow Lucene to evaluate as many property restrictions as possible natively.
 Also, a query will only use one index, even when performing a join.

 ### CopyOnRead {#copyonread}